Finely colored example of the first edition Hartmann Schedel's map of the World, from the Latin edition of his Liber Chronicum.

-Schedel's map is one of the earliest obtainable World maps, and one of the most visually evocative of its period.
-Published just 40 years after the invention of printing, Schedel's map presents the world as seen just prior to Columbus' voyage and the rounding of the Cape of Good Hope by Dias.
-The engraving also reveals the medieval attitude toward peoples of distant lands through the grotesque creatures found on both sides; these creatures were believed to inhabit unexplored areas.
-This helps to explain the ease with which Europeans were able to demonize indigenous peoples they encountered in the New World.
-The general contours of the map primarily show the influence of the most important geographical work of antiquity, Ptolemy's Geographia, which had been forgotten during the Middle Ages.
+Schedel's map is one of the earliest obtainable World maps and, visually, one of the most evocative of its period.
+Published just 40 years after the invention of printing, Schedel's map presents the world as seen just prior to Columbus's voyage and the rounding of the Cape of Good Hope by Dias.
+The engraving also reveals the medieval attitude toward people of distant lands through the grotesque creatures found on both sides; these creatures were believed to inhabit unexplored areas.
+This helps explain the ease with which Europeans were able to demonize the indigenous people they encountered in the New World.
+The general contours of the map primarily show the influence of the most important geographical work of antiquity: Ptolemy's Geographia, which had been forgotten during the Middle Ages.
 Many medieval notions are nevertheless incorporated: the Indian Ocean is shown in its land-locked, pre-discovery state, for example.
-The inclusion of illustrations of Japhet, Shem, and Ham (the sons of Noah who re-populated the earth after the Flood) in the corners suggests the theology-centered medieval view of the world.
+The inclusion of illustrations of Japhet, Shem, and Ham (the sons of Noah who re-populated the earth after the Flood) in the corners suggests the theologically-centered medieval view of the world.
 Also on the map is the familiar decorative motif of the twelve wind-heads that is found on many early printed world maps.

 In 1552, Schedel's grandson, Melchior Schedel, sold about 370 manuscripts and 600 printed works from Hartmann Schedel's library to Johann Jakob Fugger.
 Fugger later sold his library to Duke Albert V of Bavaria in 1571.
 This library, one of the largest formed by an individual in the 15th century, is now mostly preserved in the Bayerische Staasbibliothek in Munich.
 Among the surviving portions of Schedel's libary are the records for the publication of the work, including Schedel's contract with Koberger for the publication of the work and the financing of the work by Sebald Schreyer and Sebastian Kammermeister, as well as the contracts with Wohlgemut and Pleydenwurff for the original artworks and engravings.
 The collection also includes the original manuscript copies of the work in Latin and German.